TSRAI/WSI_patches/README.md

 # WSI_patches
 A patch extraction method for Whole Slide Images (WSIs).
-This method will create patches with no predefined annotations and can be used for methods using "weakly-labelled" images.
+This method will create patches without using predefined annotations.
+By using Otsu Thresholding and

 ## Requirements
 Before you get started, a requirments.txt file has been provided so you can install all the relevant dependencies for these extraction methods.
 Navigate to the directory contaning this file and type the following command in your terminal to install these packages: